 Small screen to the rescue

-Unfortunately for the studio, which shortly thereafter was absorbed by Warner Bros., the worldwide grand total wasn’t enough to ensure two more costly big-screen sequels.
+Unfortunately for the studio, which shortly thereafter was absorbed by Warner Bros., the worldwide grand total of $372.2 million wasn’t enough to ensure two more costly big-screen sequels.

 Ultimately, His Dark Materials found a home on television, via BBC One and HBO.
 Adapted by Jack Thorne, and with Tom Hooper directing two episodes, the series debuted in 2019 to moderate-to-good reviews, with the New York Times’ James Poniewozik affirming that season 1, also based on Northern Lights, is “better at rendering the text’s imagery than capturing its tone.”